LLNL/axom/src/docs/sphinx/dev_guide/updating_tpls.rst

 -----

-Spack is a multi-platform package manager that builds and installs multiple versions and configurations of software.
-It has recipes on how to build each library (or package) with variants on each package to customize them to your needs.
+Spack is a multi-platform package manager that builds and installs multiple versions and configurations of software packages.
+It has recipes on how to build each package with variants on each package to customize them to your needs.
 For example, Axom has variants for Fortran and MPI, among others.
 These recipes handle how to drive the individual packages build systems, as well as any packages they depend on.